Tuesday, June 26, 2012

 Should I Read my Oncology Report?

-Today marks the day, six years ago that I had my breast cancer surgery while I was 29 weeks pregnant with Kiera.
-I understand that the walk I have been on throughout my life contributes to who I have become.
-However, I am tired of it.
-I am grateful for the opportunity to be a survivor, a lot of other men and women do not get the same conclusion to their cancer fight.
-I started this blog in hopes of continuing to help others going through the same fight be encouraged and have faith that there certainly can be a wonderful outcome.
-But, honestly, I am kinda tired of thinking about cancer.
+Today marks six years since I had my breast cancer surgery while I was 29 weeks pregnant with Kiera.
+My journey has shaped who I am, but I’ll be honest—I’m tired of it.
+I am deeply grateful to be a survivor; many men and women don’t get the same outcome.
+I started this blog hoping to encourage others facing the same fight, to show that a positive outcome is possible.
+But honestly… sometimes I just want a break from thinking about cancer.

-Don't I have marvelous friends???
+Don’t I have marvelous friends?
 I do.
 I know I do.
-No looking back, move onward.
-Enjoy life to it's fullest.
-I heard that 90% of what we worry about never happens anyhow!
+No looking back—just moving forward and enjoying life to the fullest.
+After all, I’ve heard that 90% of what we worry about never even happens!

 Friday, January 13, 2012